 Here are places to see in Mount Gambier without leaving the city.
 These are all accessible by foot from the city centre, but some are a little further than others.

-The Umpherston Sinkhole is located right in the city centre and is probably the most well know Mount Gambier sinkhole, even though you will find them all over the place.
+The Umpherston Sinkhole is located right in the city centre and is probably the most well known Mount Gambier sinkhole, even though you will find them all over the place.
 Originally a limestone cave, over the years the roof collapsed leaving just a big hole.
 Back in 1886, James Umpherston created a garden inside the sinkhole, and over the years it has matured into a beautiful sunken oasis.
 As cool as that is, the best time to visit is at dusk, when the nocturnal possums come out looking for a meal.
 We visited twice at different times, first to see the gardens, then later to see the possums.
 The sinkhole is well lit, making a visit to see the possums in the dark achievable.

 Another of the biggest Mount Gambier tourist attractions is the Blue Lake.
 We may have visited during the right months for the Ghost Mushrooms, but it was not the right time for the Blue Lake.
 During the months of December to March, the lake turns a bright, cobalt blue.
 For the rest of the year, as can be seen from my photo, it is a steel grey.
-It is not know why this lake changes colour so dramatically, but since it sits in the crater of an ancient volcano, there are probably all sorts of mysteries still to be uncovered.
+It is not known why this lake changes colour so dramatically, but since it sits in the crater of an ancient volcano, there are probably all sorts of mysteries still to be uncovered.

 The Blue Lake has multiple viewing platforms and a walking trail encircling it.
 There are some grassed areas that would be perfect for a picnic overlooking the lake in the warmer months.